Expectation-maximization for structure determination directly from cryo-EM micrographs: Numerical results

 \subsection{Volume reconstructions}

-We present reconstructions of four volumes.
-All reconstructions were achieved by applying the stochastic approximate EM algorithm (Algorithm~\ref{alg:stochastic_approximate_EM}) with stochastic factor of~\mbox{$S = 0.05$} and~$K = 552$ discrete rotations.
-The algorithm was initialized from an initial guess of the size of the target volume, whose entries were drawn i.i.d.\ from a Gaussian distribution with mean 0 and variance 1.
-In all experiments, we used 4 micrographs of size~$N^2 = 2992^2 \text{ pixels}$, with~$T = 118374$ total projections.
-Each experiment consists of~$N_{\text{patches}} = 295936 \text{ patches}$, where in each iteration we use~$\left \lfloor S N_{\text{patches}} \right \rfloor = 14796 \text{ patches}$.
-The experiments were performed on a machine with 96 cores of Intel(R) Xeon(R) Gold 6252 CPU @ 2.10GHz with 1.51 TB of RAM, and took less than approximately 45 minutes per EM iteration with~$\ell_{\text{max}} = 6$, approximately 75 minutes per iteration with $\ell_{\text{max}} = 8$, and approximately 5 hours per iteration with $\ell_{\text{max}} = 10$.
+We present reconstructions of two volumes.
+All reconstructions were achieved by applying the stochastic approximate EM algorithm (Algorithm~\ref{alg:stochastic_approximate_EM}) with frequency marching.
+In all experiments, we used a micrograph of size~$N^2 = 1{,}003^2 \text{ pixels}$, with~$T = 1{,}392$ total projections.
+Each experiment consists of~$N_{\text{patches}} = 3{,}481 \text{ patches}$.
+We ran 5 iterations with~$\ell_{\text{max}} = 6$, a stochastic factor of~$S = 1$, and~$K = 3{,}392$ discrete rotations; 5 iterations with~$\ell_{\text{max}} = 10$, a stochastic factor of~$S = 0.5$ and~$K = 3{,}392$ discrete rotations; and 10 iterations with~$\ell_{\text{max}} = 14$, a stochastic factor of~$S = 0.25$ and~$K = 1{,}376$ discrete rotations.
+The experiments were performed on a machine with 96 cores of Intel(R) Xeon(R) Gold 6252 CPU @ 2.10GHz with 1.51 TB of RAM, and took less than approximately 6 hours per EM iteration with~$\ell_{\text{max}} = 6$, approximately 12 hours per iteration with $\ell_{\text{max}} = 10$, and approximately 12 hours per iteration with $\ell_{\text{max}} = 14$.
 The molecular visualizations were produced using UCSF Chimera~\cite{pettersen2004ucsf}.